Settlement and Integration Services

-Introduce clients to community services.
+Counsellors introduce clients to community services.
 This includes providing a client with names and contact information of organizations that provide specialized services.

-- Helping them make appointments
+- Helping them to make appointments.

-- Completing forms and applications
+- Completing forms and applications.

-- Providing translations and interpretations
+- Providing translation and interpretation.

-- Providing cross-cultural orientation when a client is connected to another service, so that the other service provider understands the needs/difficulties of the newcomer and that the client has realistic expectations of the service
+- Providing cross-cultural orientation when a client is connected to another service, so that the other service provider understands the needs/difficulties of the newcomer, and that the client has realistic expectations of the service.

 Where immigration consulting services are required, JFSA staff will connect you with a competent legal adviser.